simbo1905/thinbus-srp-js/README.md

 There is a demonstration application [thinbus-srp-js-demo](https://bitbucket.org/simon_massey/thinbus-srp-js-demo) written as a JAX-RS webservice.
 The demo has been tested with Firefox, Chrome, and Safari (on an iPad).

-The code current code uses Nimbus 1.5.0-SNAPSHOT from my fork which has not yet made it to maven central.
-So you have to `git clone` then `mvn install` my fork of Nimbus SRP to use this library today.
-The javascript algorithms are tested using the java scripting runtime.

 ## Using

 The jar `srp6a-js-XXXX.jar` contains: